Blendify/blender-manual/blender_docs/manual/rigging/armatures/bones/structure.rst

 oriented from root to tip.
 So, this is the "roll" axis of the bones.

-.. short about envelope (move to skinning) then link
+.. short about envelope (move deform or to skinning) then link

 .. _armature-bone-influence: